-Best student printers for 2024 - Top picks for March
+Best student printers for 2024: our top picks

-So skip the trip to Kinko's or the pay-per-page printer at the campus library and get yourself a good printer, using our curated list of the best of the best.
-We base this list on our own hands-on testing and reviews, so you can count on having our expertise backing up every recommendation.
+So skip the trip to Kinko's or the pay-per-page printer at the campus library and get yourself a good printer, using this tightly curated list of the best of the best.
+We base this list on our own hands-on testing and reviews, which you can read about below!

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.